MRxTIGERRICE/Frontend_for_Web_Tracker/README.md

 To see the Repo for Backend, check ur github for access request as collaborator which has been sent.
 [backend-repo](https://github.com/MRxTIGERRICE/activity-tracker-v1)

-To access the backend you can you can using my credentials as render supports team functionality, but its supposedly subscription based on money. so, u can access it using my render credentials
+To access the backend, u need to check it in render, you need to log-in to render and check it from the ddashboard. render supports team functionality, but its supposedly subscription based on money. so, u can access it using my render credentials
 # email:2110080039@klh.edu.in
 # pwrd:Vikas@123